juliantharsis-cmd/another-ra/docs/prd/PRD_Persistent_Filtering.md

 - Restores filters automatically when users return to the table
 - Works per-user, per-table, per-browser session
 - Provides security safeguards to prevent XSS attacks
+- Controlled by feature flag for gradual rollout and easy disable
+- Prevents double API calls when toggling feature flag or loading saved filters

 ### 1.3.
 Business Value